tukl-msd/DRAMSys/configs/README.md

     - maximum number of active transactions per initiator (only applies to "Fifo" and "Reorder" arbiter policy)
 - *RefreshManagement* (boolean)
     - enable the sending of refresh management commands when the number of activates to one bank exceeds a certain management threshold (only supported in DDR5 and LPDDR5)
+- *ArbitrationDelayFw* (unsigned int)
+    - number of clock cycles spent in forward arbitration to channel controllers
+- *ArbitrationDelayBw* (unsigned int)
+    - number of clock cycles spent in backward arbitration to initiator
+- *ThinkDelayFw* (unsigned int)
+    - minimum number of clock cycles between acceptance of a request to command issuance
+- *ThinkDelayBw* (unsigned int)
+    - minimum number of clock cycles until response is forwarded to the arbiter
+- *PhyDelayFw* (unsigned int)
+    - number of clock cycles between command issuance and occupation on the command/data bus
+- *PhyDelayBw* (unsigned int)
+    - number of clock cycles between read data on the data bus and arrival in the channel controller
+- *BlockingReadDelay* (unsigned int)
+    - constant number of clock cycles spent reading data in blocking mode
+    - **warning**: usage of blocking transport produces in inaccurate simulation results
+- *BlockingWriteDelay* (unsigned int)
+    - constant number of clock cycles spent writing data in blocking mode
+    - **warning**: usage of blocking transport produces in inaccurate simulation results